vincentarelbundock/Rdatasets/doc/psych/rst/Holzinger.9.rst

    size is 213.

-   Another set of 9 cognitive variables attributed to Thurstone (1933) is the data set of 4,175 students reported by Professor Brigham of Princeton to the College Entrance Examination Board.
+   Another set of 9 cognitive variables attributed to Thurstone (1933) is the data set of 4,175 male students reported by Carl Brigham of Princeton to the College Entrance Examination Board.
+(Brigham, 1932, Table VIII p 352.)
 This set does not show a clear bifactor solution but is included as a demonstration of the differences between a maximimum likelihood factor analysis solution versus a principal axis factor solution.
+On page 352, we are given reliability estimates of .86, .73, .83, .97,.94, .85, .92, .92, and .90.
+These are based upon sampling 743 boys.

+   A parallel set (also from Brigham) is the correlation matrix of the same 9 variables for 2899 girls.
+(Thurstone.33G)

-   Tucker (1958) uses 9 variables from Thurstone and Thburstone (1941) for his example of ``interbattery`` factor analysis.
+   Tucker (1958) uses 9 variables from Thurstone and Thurstone (1941) for his example of ``interbattery`` factor analysis.

    More recent applications of the bifactor model are to the measurement